University of Piraeus: Postgraduate studies

 The university is one of the two public universities in Greece that offer an Executive M.B.A. programme.
 Additionally, there are numerous postgraduate programmes that offer an M.B.A. or a M.Sc. degree upon completion, such as in Actuarial Science and Risk Management, Accounting, Finance, Banking, Maritime Economics, Business Administration, Marketing, Applied Statistics, Economic and Business Strategy, ICT and so on.

+The University of Piraeus' Department of International and European Studies, offers two postgraduate programmes (Master of Science - MSc) taught in English language titled American Studies: Politics, Strategy and Economics and Energy: Strategy, Law and Economics.

-Research
+Research and openness

 The institution is home to the University of Piraeus Research Center (UPRC) which was founded in 1989.

 In addition, many cooperation agreements under the Erasmus +, as well as other bilateral cooperation agreements and inter-university provided, exchange of students and staff, exchange of teaching and research material and conduct joint research projects and conferences.
 Moreover, the university is a member of international organizations such as European University Association, AACSB, International Association of Universities, etc.

+The University of Piraeus signed a cooperation protocol with the Hellenic Chamber of Hotels on 26 July 2022 with the aim of the joint action of possibilities of two parts to the promotion of their purposes.
+It also has made a cooperation agreement with the Piraeus Chamber of Commerce and Industry on 11 April 2023 where with the Quantitative Analysis in Shipping of the University of Piraeus co-organised a conference on the topic Ports, Transport and Logistics – New Skills and Modern Experiential Education, where more than 100 companies expressed interest, with most of them signing the cooperation.

 Academic evaluation

 In 2016 the external evaluation committee gave University of Piraeus a Positive evaluation.